Jan 20, 2021

-Whether it’s your favourite radio show, a beloved album or an electrifying live concert, there are many ways to enjoy music.
+Whether it’s your favourite radio show, a beloved album or morning radio programme, there are many ways to enjoy music.
 But it’s all too easy to let it damage your hearing.
 That’s because we only have a few thousand hair cell receptors – the all-important sound sensors in our inner ear.

 And once they’re damaged, they don’t grow back.
 So, here are some tips on how to listen to music safely – whether you’re out at a concert or on the go listening to your favourite Spotify playlist.

 Even though the EU limits maximum volumes on personal devices, these are still too high for extended listening.
 The EU limit on personal music players is 85 decibels, which is considered safe for up to 8 hours of playback per day.
 However, this limit can be overridden, bumping the noise level up to 100 dB – which is only safe 15 minutes of listening per day.

 So, what can you do to ensure your hearing protection is sufficient when listening to music?

 1) Switch on the sound limit function – if you can’t find the appropriate button in your device settings, this should be set to around 60% of full volume.

 2) Listen for less time – reducing the amount of time you listen to music with headphones to less than an hour a day will really help to protect your hearing.

 3) Wear noise-cancelling headphones – these block out background noise so can hear your music better at lower volumes (see more about these below).